Nezer-Ekunke/technical-writing/clnosorr6000409lccpc4bmbs.md

 ## **CSS layout systems**

-1. **Normal flow:** Normal flow is the default way a web page renders an HTML code when only HTML controls the layout of the page.
+1. **Normal flow:** Normal flow is the default way a web page renders HTML code when only HTML controls the layout of the page.
 The default display property is block.
 Read more about the normal flow [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow).

 2. **Flexbox:** This layout method helps to lay out contents in a 1-dimensional format along either a row or column.
 To achieve this, the display on the stylesheet must be set to flex (i.e. display: flex;).
-We will explore Flexbox later in this article but visit this [link](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout) to read the official documentation of Flexbox layout.
+We will explore Flexbox later in this article, but visit this [link](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout) to read the official documentation of Flexbox layout.

 3. **Grid:** In contrast to the 1-dimensional layout of Flexbox, Grid is a 2-dimensional layout system for web pages.
 It displays content both in rows and columns together.
-The Grid layout system accomplishes many other beautiful features.
+The grid layout system accomplishes many other beautiful features.
 You can find more [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids).

-4. **Floats:** This property aligns images with text by wrapping the text around the images either to the left or to the right depending on the float direction you set it to.
+4. **Floats:** This property aligns images with text by wrapping the text around the images either to the left or to the right, depending on the float direction you set it to.
 [Read more](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Floats) here.

 ## **CSS Flexbox and its properties**